telerik/blazor-docs/components/rootcomponent/overview.md

     * There is no risk for the popups to be trapped by scrollable containers, or clipped by containers with an `overflow:hidden` style.
 * It exposes the `DialogFactory` for using [predefined dialogs]({%slug dialog-predefined%}).

 The `TelerikRootComponent` achieves all these tasks with the help of [cascading values](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/cascading-values-and-parameters).
-That's why it is crucial for the root component to wrap all other Telerik components in the app.
+That's why it is crucial for the root component to wrap all other Telerik components in the app, otherwise an [exception may occur]({%slug common-kb-component-requires-telerikrootcomponent%}).
 To ensure correct popup position, it is also highly recommended for the `TelerikRootComponent` to be the top-level component in the app and wrap all other content, including the application layout.

 ## Using TelerikRootComponent